 - You can also use private browsing mode to log into multiple accounts of a certain service simultaneously.

-- Mozilla Firefox: To use Firefox’s ‘Private Browsing’ mode press Ctrl+Shift+N or select ‘Start Private Browsing’ from the Tools menu.
+Mozilla Firefox: To use Firefox’s ‘Private Browsing’ mode press Ctrl+Shift+P or select ‘Start Private Browsing’ from the Tools menu.

 The limitations of private browsers

-Why you should use a VPN service instead of Private Browsing mode
+So, why you should use a VPN service instead of Private Browsing mode?

-Unlike Private Browsers, VPNs are able to disguise your online behaviour from outside sources such as your ISP and the government.
-VPN providers do this by re-routing your traffic through one of their globally located servers and swapping your local IP with one of their own in the process.
-At the same time, VPNs also use encryption to hide all of your online data meaning that nobody can trace what you are doing online.
+Aprivate browser vpn does this by re-routing your traffic through one of their globally located servers and swapping your local IP with one of their own in the process.
+At the same time, VPNs also use encryption to hide all your online data meaning nobody can trace what you are doing online.

 How to download a VPN for private browsing

-- Choose which server location you would like to connect to and then click the big round button.
-You are now browsing the web truly anonymously.
+3. Choose your server location and then click the big round button.
+You're now browsing the web 100% anonymously.